By Erin McHugh

-Certain life events should prompt you to review what you have and make necessary adjustments to your plan, like an increase or decrease in coverage: marriage or a divorce, the birth of a child or transitioning into retirement.
+Certain life events should prompt you to review what you have and make necessary adjustments to your plan: marriage or a divorce, the birth of a child or transitioning into retirement.
 When you have children, you’ll want to make sure you have the right amount of coverage in place for yourself, but you’ll also want to consider getting coverage for them.
-Permanent life specifically makes a lot of sense for kids, because the rate will be so low at their age and they can have that coverage for the rest of their lives.

 ¹This calculator is a self help tool.
 You should enter figures that reflect your individual situation.
 This information is provided for illustrative purposes only.
 The above life insurance needs estimate is based in part on the age and information you entered and results may vary depending on your individual circumstances.